choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

 ## Old Solution: Tracking State in Cookies

-In general, the difficulties arise from the majority of your database schema presuming the existence of a User.
+In general, the difficult part in allowing anonymous usage is that, for every feature you want to support, you have to consider both scenarios: a logged-in user as well as an anonymous user.
 I'll use Bloc as an example.
 Users on Bloc can earn badges, build apps, and complete courses and challenges.
 We want to allow them to do this without signing up, but how do we save their badges, apps, and course progresses if we